Wellcome Trust Institutional Strategic Support Fund

 Daphne Jackson Fellowships provide the unique opportunity to balance an individually tailored retraining programme with a challenging research project in a suitably supportive environment.

 For further details about the Trust and fellowship scheme, please visit the Daphne Jackson Trust website.

 Please complete the CV and personal details information forms that can be found on the Daphne Jackson Trust website.
 Please email your submission to the Daphne Jackson Trust office (firstname.lastname@example.org) stating clearly Imperial College London Sponsored Fellowship Application.

 Please note that a letter of support from the appropriate Head of Department, acknowledging that they agree to host the fellow, and cover associated costs within their department should be included with the application documents.
-If you require assistance with identifying a potential supervisor, please contact Dr Susie Gray (ISSF@imperial.ac.uk) by Monday 30 January 2017.
+If you require assistance with identifying a potential supervisor, please contact Steve McAteer (ISSF@imperial.ac.uk) by Monday 15 January 2018.
 We cannot guarantee that an appropriate supervisor will be found.

-For more information regarding this fellowship opportunity, including if you require assistance with identifying a potential supervisor, please contact Dr Susie Gray (ISSF@imperial.ac.uk).
+For more information regarding this fellowship opportunity, including if you require assistance with identifying a potential supervisor, please contact Steve McAteer (ISSF@imperial.ac.uk).